Download Careers360 App

 RNA Splicing: Definition, Steps, Types and Examples

-This forms the central mechanism of the flow of genetic information from DNA to RNA to proteins, what is called the central dogma of molecular biology.
-The integrity of the genetic code itself is intrinsic to the process of RNA splicing, for this will allow for the proper assembly of amino acids into functional proteins.
-The process involves the precise excision of introns and the ligation of exons.
+This forms the central mechanism of the flow of genetic information from DNA to RNA and then to proteins, what is known as the central dogma of molecular biology.
+The genetic code must remain accurate during RNA splicing so that the correct amino acid sequence is formed.

 Types Of RNA Splicing